pkardas/notes/books/ddd.md

 SERVICES.
 Some concepts from the domain aren't natural to model as objects.
 Forcing the required domain functionality to be the responsibility of an entity or value either distorts the definition of a model-based object or adds meaningless artificial objects.
 A service is an operation offered as an interface that stands alone in the model, without encapsulating state.
 The name *service* emphasises the relationship with other objects.
 Service have to be stateless.

+MODULES.
+Many don't consider modules as part of the model.
+Yet it isn't just code being divided into modules, but concepts.
+Low coupling between modules minimises the cost of understanding their place in the design.
+It is possible to analyse the contents of one module with a minimum of reference to others that interact.

+Choose modules that tell the story of the system and contain a cohesive set of concepts.
+Give the modules names that become part of the ubiquitous language.
+Modules and their names should reflect insight into the domain.

+Modules need to coevolve with the rest of the model.
+This means refactoring modules right along with the model and code.
+But this refactoring often doesn't happen.

+Use packaging to separate the domain layer from other code.
+Otherwise, leave as much freedom as possible to the domain developers to package the domain objects in ways that support their model and design choices.